 - Consider who meets the criteria you’ve identified, and who could be a candidate for guardianship

-- Discuss with any chosen guardian and any backup guardians
+- Discuss with any chosen tutor and any backup tutors

 - Formalize it in a will

 Choosing a tutor for children is an extremely important decision, so to read more about this topic, see our article “Choosing A Tutor For Your Children In Quebec”.

 What happens to frozen eggs and sperm when you die?

 The conversation around reproductive assets has become more prevalent in recent years, but many people don’t know what happens to them after someone passes.